 generation and will not be forgotten.
 With great thanks, Michael.

 12/06/10: OBITUARY: Clifford M. Korsmo, a member of VPB-71, died at age 87, on November 24, 2010.
 During WWII he was stationed at Whidbey Island Naval Base in 1944 prior to being stationed in the South Pacific where he served as Crew Chief on a PBY Catalina ‘flying boat’ in the VPB-71 ‘Black Cat’ Squadron.
-Further details on his life can be obtained by contacting Karen Vigeland.
+Further details on his life can be obtained by contacting Karen Vigeland. (click on the name for email address)

 Please furnish me with info on a gentleman